jboss-developer/jboss-eap-quickstarts/template/README.md

-QUICKSTART_NAME: Brief Description of the Quickstart
+QUICKSTART_NAME: Brief Description of the Quickstart (try to limit the description to 55 characters)
 ======================================================
 Author: YOUR_NAME and optional CONTACT_INFO
 Level: [one of the following: Beginner, Intermediate, or Advanced]
 Technologies: (list technologies used here)
-Summary: (a brief description of the quickstart to appear in the table )
+Summary: (A brief description of the quickstart to appear in the table and in Google search SEO results.
+Try to limit the description to 155 characters )
 Prerequisites: (list any quickstarts that must be deployed prior to running this one)
 Target Product: (EAP, WFK, JDG, etc)
 Product Versions: (EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4)